-At the end of a WRT 100 course, students will be able to:
+By the end of the semester, successful students will be able to:

-- Respond appropriately to different kinds of rhetorical situations and to the needs of different audiences.
+- Respond to different kinds of rhetorical situations and to the needs of different audiences;

-- Write with clarity, brevity, coherence, and control of conventions such as syntax, grammar, punctuation and spelling.
+- Write with clarity, brevity, coherence, and control of generic conventions, such as grammar, punctuation, and spelling.

 While topics and some assignments may vary, all students in WRT 100 will create an argumentative essay which uses research and includes library instruction.